MIAMI VALLEY — All Ohioans aged 16 and older are now eligible to sign up for appointments and receive shots.

 - Rocking Horse Community Health Center, located at 651 S. Limestone St. in Springfield will be offering the vaccine by appointment only during varied hours.
 Rocking Horse patients will take priority.
 Valid identification and insurance information will be collected.
 To schedule your vaccine appointment, call 927-525-4521.

-- The New Carlisle Community Health Center located at 106 N. Main St. in New Carlisle is setting up dedicated phone lines for scheduling.
-Those phone lines will be available soon.
+- The New Carlisle Community Health Center located at 106 N. Main St. in New Carlisle has a dedicated phone line for scheduling at 937-543-0310

-- Mercer Health: Mercer Health is now taking registrations for the COVID-19 Vaccination Clinic which will be held next Thursday, Jan.
-21 and Friday, Jan.
-22. Individuals who are 80 years of age or older are eligible for this Phase 1B distribution as a part of Ohio’s Vaccination Distribution Plan.
-Registration and additional information is available online at https://mercer-health.com/covid-19-coronavirus-information.
-Vaccine recipients will be asked to enter their name, date of birth, address and phone number.
+- Mercer Health: Registration and additional information is available online at https://mercer-health.com/covid-19-coronavirus-information.
+Vaccine recipients will be asked to enter their name, date of birth, address, and phone number.
 Anyone unable to register online can call 567-890-7188.
 A Mercer Health representative will call all registered recipients to confirm registration and finalize appointment details.
-Individuals who do not meet criteria will not receive a phone call to confirm registration.
+Individuals who do not meet the criteria will not receive a phone call to confirm registration.